Living as an Adult... It is a Whole New World

 How will I manage my health care?

 The Aging and Disability Resource center (ADRC ) can help you find answers to your questions.
-Additional information is available in the Transition Information for Young Adults with Special Needs and/or Disabilities Brochure and the Resource Roadmap for Transition.
-Click on the links below:
+Please contact the ADRC at 920-674-8734 or EMAIL US for more information.

 National Center on Secondary Education & Transition